SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

       - Detailed information about a candidate found during an identification.
 It includes the score for the biometrics used.
       - :todo:`TBD`

+    * - Template
+      - A computed buffer corresponding to a biometric and allowing the comparison of biometrics.
+        A template has a format that can be a standard format or a vendor-specific format.
+      - N/A

 .. uml::
     :caption: Biometric Data Model